roman-milk/roman-milk.github.io/mom-becomes-cheating-slut.md

+===

- ****** Mom Becomes A Cheating Slut Ch.
-04 ****** bysex4every1© "You don't have to pleasure me, you can use my body for whatever you want, whenever and wherever you want; as long and as often as you want." mom continued as she used her free hand to guide my big cock into her twat as she sat down on it, releasing her gown and putting both hands on the back of the couch behind me as she started bouncing up and down on my mammoth cock.
+"You don't have to pleasure me, you can use my body for whatever you want, whenever and wherever you want; as long and as often as you want." mom continued as she used her free hand to guide my big cock into her twat as she sat down on it, releasing her gown and putting both hands on the back of the couch behind me as she started bouncing up and down on my mammoth cock.
 Mom's submissive talk, along with the informality of what we were doing made me extremely horny; when on top of that, mom started riding me like a rodeo bull, I realized that I wasn't going to last long at all.
 I tried to hold back for a little bit, but when she whispered:"Come on honey, let's get this sperm out of you so your dad can have his sloppy seconds!" nothing on this Earth could have stopped me from violently convulsing and pumping my load into mom's hot little cunt.
 I stuffed my face in her cleavage, moaning and groaning.
 Mom kept riding me until I was completely limp, using one of her hands to keep my face buried between her tits in order to stifle my moaning.
 When I was done, she got up and took a step back, her gown immediately and automatically falling into place.
 She picked up her panties and put them back on, as she smiled down at me.
 After pulling her straps back into place, she headed for the door and whispered: "Night hon."

  Saturday morning.
 Lizzy had spent the night and since we had gone to bed rather late – fucking missionary style before actually going to sleep – she was still fast asleep when I woke up with my usual morning boner.
 Since I knew that waking Lizzy up for sex was a bad idea, I snuck out into the hallway and very carefully opened the door to the master bedroom – I knew that dad was a firm sleeper and usually slept in in the weekends.
 I tiptoed to mom's side of the bed (the side closest to the door) and gently woke her up.
 As she opened her eyes and looked at me surprised, I took my dick out and waved it up and down, whispering:"Come with me..." as I backed up towards the door.
 Mom, even after being abruptly woken up, still remembered how to be a slut and carefully got out of bed, following me without objection or any reservation.
 After gently closing the door behind her, she yawned and looked at me – wearing nothing but a flimsy night gown – waiting for instructions.
 I took her hand and led her down the stairs into the kitchen, where she yawned again and rubbed her upper arms as it was pretty chilly this time of day.
 At that moment, a nasty idea popped into my mind and I walked over to the sliding doors, opening them about a meter.
 As I turned to mom, she looked at me kind of funny, but didn't even think of objecting; she just squeezed her upper arms a little tighter as she started shivering.
 I walked up to her and lowered her arms, then lowered the straps on her nighty letting the only piece of clothing she was wearing slide down her quivering body.